+Defaulted Loans as per CR1 93,696

+Less: Allowance (on defaulted loans) (25,799)

-Defaulted Loans as per CR1 117,730 Less: Allowance (30,400) Net Defaulted loans as per CR2 87,330
+Net Defaulted loans as per CR2 67,897

 8.10 Allowance for Credit Losses on Loans, Mortgages and Credit Card Receivables

 The adequacy of the allowance for credit losses on loans, mortgages and credit card receivables is regularly reviewed by management taking into consideration matters such as current and future macroeconomic conditions, past loss experience and individual circumstances which may affect a borrower's future ability to pay.
 The allowance for credit losses is established by charges against income and a corresponding reduction of the related asset category, based on management's assessment of the estimated amount of losses within the loan, mortgage and credit card portfolios.
 The allowance for credit losses consists of Stage 1-3 loan loss allowances as determined under the IFRS 9 accounting standard.
 The loan loss allowance is the amount required to reduce the carrying value of an impaired loan to its estimated realizable amount.
 Generally, the estimated realizable amount is determined by discounting the expected future cash flows at the loan's original effective interest rate.